-Based on this authority, NAAP sets Professional Standards of Practice for the Activity Profession.
-This includes the Modular Education Program for Activity Professional (MEPAP) which is the national curriculum for Activity Professionals and leads to NCCAP Certification.
+NAAP sets Professional Standards of Practice for the Activity Profession.
+This includes the Modular Education Program for Activity Professional (MEPAP®) which is the required curriculum for Activity Professionals and leads to national NCCAP Certification.

-NCCAP Certification is the only Certification that meets NAAP's Professional Standards of Practice for the Activity Profession and fulfills the highest CMS standard of F680.
+NCCAP Certification is the only certification that meets Professional Standards of Practice for the Activity Profession and fulfills the highest CMS standard of F680.

-NCCAP offers 3 levels of Professional Certification:
+NCCAP offers a career path based on 3 levels of certification:

 - 1. Activity Professional Certified (APC): Meets Professional Standards of Practice to work in an activities and life enrichment department. - 2.
-Activity Director Certified (ADC): Meets Professional Standards of Practice to lead and direct an activities and life enrichment department. - 3.
-Activity Consultant Certified (ACC): Meets Professional Standards of Practice to lead, direct and provide consulting services to an activities and life enrichment department.
+Activity Director Certified (ADC): Meets Professional Standards of Practice to lead and direct an activities and life enrichment department. - Activity Consultant Certified (ACC): Meets Professional Standards of Practice to lead, direct and provide consulting services to an activities and life enrichment department.

-NCCAP also offers Engagement Certifications and Specializations that provide all caregivers, direct support staff and family members the knowledge and skills to deliver person-centered care in various settings and address age-related diagnosis.
+NCCAP also offers Engagement Certifications and Specializations that provide caregivers, direct support staff and family members with advanced knowledge and skills to effectively engage, communicate and interact with older adults.

 NCCAP complies with the requirements of the National Commission for Certifying Agencies (NCCA) and Institute for Credentialing Excellence (ICE) for credentialing bodies.
-Related, we offer an Experiential Track and a Professional Equivalency Track for Allied Health Professionals such as AT-BC, MT-BC, COTA, CTRS, OTR and others.
+Related, we offer an Experiential Track for those with at least 5 years of experience and a Professional Equivalency Track for Allied Health Professionals such as AT-BC, MT-BC, COTA, CTRS, OTR, CPG, LNHA and others.